-WT41-E is a long range class 1, Bluetooth® 2.1 + EDR module.
-WT41-E is a highly integrated and sophisticated Bluetooth® module, containing all the necessary elements from Bluetooth® radio and a fully implemented protocol stack.
-Therefore WT41-E provides an ideal solution for developers who want to integrate Bluetooth® wireless technology into their design with limited knowledge of Bluetooth® and RF technologies.
-WT41-E is optimized for long range applications and since it contains a RF power amplifier, low noise amplifier and a u.fi connector for an external 2 dBi dipole antenna.
-With 115 dB radio budget WT41-E can reach over 1 km range in line off sight.
+WT41 is a long range class 1, Bluetooth® 2.1 + EDR module.
+WT41 is a highly integrated and sophisticated Bluetooth® module, containing all the necessary elements from Bluetooth® radio to antenna and a fully implemented protocol stack.
+Therefore WT41 provides an ideal solution for developers who want to integrate Bluetooth® wireless technology into their design with limited knowledge of Bluetooth® and RF technologies.
+WT41 is optimized for long range applications and since it contains a RF power amplifier, low noise amplifier and a highly efficient chip antenna.
+With 115 dB radio budget WT41 can reach over 1 km range in line off sight.

-By default WT41-E module is equipped with powerful and easy-to-use iWRAP firmware. iWRAP enables users to access Bluetooth® functionality with simple ASCII commands delivered to the module over serial interface - it's just like a Bluetooth® modem.
+By default WT41 module is equipped with powerful and easy-to-use iWRAP firmware. iWRAP enables users to access Bluetooth® functionality with simple ASCII commands delivered to the module over serial interface - it's just like a Bluetooth® modem.